Influence of bending parameters on crystalline undulator radiation peak stability for 530 MeV positron channelling: Results and Discussion

 Due to the randomised entry locations of the particles at the crystal entrance, not all particles begin propagating in the channelling mode; those that do are known as \textit{accepted} particles.
 The efficiency of this process can be quantified by the acceptance $\mathcal{A}=N_{\text{acc}}/N_{\text{0}}$, the ratio of the number of accepted particles $N_{\text{acc}}$ to the total number of incident particles $N_0$.
 A table of acceptance values covering the range of bending amplitudes and periods considered is provided in Table S5 in the supplementary information.

 The number of particles in the channelling mode at any penetration distance $z$ through the crystal is influenced by dechannelling and rechannelling (the re-entry of particles into the channelling mode) events.
-These processes are reflected in the channelling fractions $f_{\text{ch},0}(z) = N_{\text{ch},0}(z)/N_{\text{acc}}$ and $f_{\text{ch}}(z) = N_{\text{ch}}(z)/N_{\text{acc}}$ \cite{Sushko_2013a, Korol_2021}. $N_{\text{ch},0}(z)$ is the number of accepted particles that remain in the channelling mode at a given penetration distance, and $N_{\text{ch}}(z)$ is the total number of channelled particles, including those that have rechannelled.
+These processes are reflected in the channelling fractions \mbox{$f_{\text{ch},0}(z) = N_{\text{ch},0}(z)/N_{\text{acc}}$} and \mbox{$f_{\text{ch}}(z) = N_{\text{ch}}(z)/N_{\text{acc}}$} \cite{Sushko_2013a, Korol_2021}. $N_{\text{ch},0}(z)$ is the number of accepted particles that remain in the channelling mode at a given penetration distance, and $N_{\text{ch}}(z)$ is the total number of channelled particles, including those that have rechannelled.
 Both fractions are normalised to the number of accepted particles, $N_{\text{acc}}$, so the number of particles at any distance $z$ can be recovered by multiplying by $N_{\text{acc}}$.
+It is important to note that this normalisation may lead to values of $f_{\text{ch}}(z)$ exceeding one, as particles that were not initially accepted may subsequently enter the channelling mode through rechannelling, resulting in $N_{\text{ch}}(z) > N_{\text{acc}}$.

 \Cref{fig:Channelling_Fractions} shows these fractions for the smallest, intermediate, and largest bending amplitudes, $a = 0.60$, 1.44, and \SI{2.50}{\angstrom}, and for bending periods $\lambda = 5.5$ and \SI{3.5}{\micro\meter}.
 Increasing the bending amplitude leads to increased dechannelling, shown by the steeper decrease of both $f_{\text{ch},0}(z)$ and $f_{\text{ch}}(z)$.
 This behaviour follows directly from the dependence of the bending parameter $C$ on the bending amplitude $a$, \Cref{eqn:Bending_Parameter}; a larger $a$ increases the maximum centrifugal force, and thus the probability of dechannelling.
 The same behaviour is seen in both fractions, though $f_{\text{ch}}(z)$ also includes the effects of rechannelling.